 KTEL buses are privately owned bus networks based in every prefecture/island of Greece and often are the most affordable and convenient means of transport, though the quality of service can vary.
 Detailed information on routes, timetables, ticket fares and practical information can be found at livingingreece.gr.

 Keep in mind that strikes in Greece occur regularly and many times affect transportation even though most times there is an alternative option.
-Strike schedules are usually announced just 1-3 days in advance, so it’s essential to stay informed.
-The best website to keep you updated on all strikes and protests is livingingreece.gr/strikes.
+Strike schedules are sometimes announced just 1-3 days in advance, so it’s essential to stay informed.
+We will try to update the top right of this page in both English and Greek when we have new strike information.
 For information about Athens transport routes, schedules and more, you can also call 11185 on a Greek phone.

 - Athens Urban Transport Organisation – Bus and trolley routes, tickets, general information